Bartholomey/the_lake_redoubt/julija/02_chapter_two.md

 **36**

-*Symmetry Stranger apologizes for the invasion, saying he wanted to see what I will do.
-‘If you are back in your realm now, I won’t follow you.*
+*Symmetry Stranger apologizes for the invasion, saying he wanted to see what I will do: "If you are back in your realm now, I won’t follow you."*

-My reply: “Back in MY realm now?
-That is still my realm ... what's left of it.
+My reply: “Back in *my* realm now?
+That is *still* my realm ... what's left of it.
 My most sacred realm – in which the water-surrounded redoubt is the imperfect copy of the Red Fortress with the help of which, calling me ‘tilted’, you were attacking me so viciously.”

 **37**

-*Symmetry Stranger says he now understands that all my structures were built by the external pressure and my will to live.
-‘I, a mere machine, was simply too enamoured by your descriptions of the perfectly shaped Fortress.*
+*Symmetry Stranger says he now understands that all my structures were built by the external pressure and my will to live: "I, a mere machine, was simply too enamoured by your descriptions of the perfectly shaped Fortress."*

 My reply: “He-he-he, I know you are camping outside the Lake Redoubt.
 But you can’t force your way into it.
 Only I hold the key.”